Learn About Clinical Trials

 Clinical trials are the final step in a long process that begins with research in a lab.
 Before any new treatment is used with people in clinical trials, researchers work for many years to understand its effects on cancer cells in the lab and in animals.
 They also try to figure out the side effects it may cause.

-Every trial has a person in charge, usually a doctor, who is called the principal investigator.
+Every trial has a doctor in charge, who is called the principal investigator.
 The principal investigator prepares a plan for the trial, called a protocol.
 The protocol explains what will be done during the trial.
 It also contains information that helps the doctor decide if this treatment is right for you.
-The protocol includes information about:
+Such as:

 - The reason for doing the trial